 The 7609 Series router provides the option to select a 256-Gbps SFM or the standard 32-Gbps bus, which provide switching performance of 30 Mpps or 15 Mpps respectively.
 When the SFM is used, the 7609 Series can also allow distributed switching with throughput up to 168 Mpps by using the Catalyst 6500 16-port Gbit Ethernet module, which is controlled by the Distributed Forwarding Card and the Switch Fabric Module.

 The 7603 Series router offers only the standard 32-Gbps bus option and delivers 15 million packets per second switching performance.
 The 7603 does not offer Cisco's distributed switching technology.

 Cisco ASR 1000 Series WAN Edge Routers

-Ciscoís ASR 1000 WAN Edge family of routers is positioned in the center of Ciscoís midrange devices that concentrate on acting as headends at the WAN edge.
-Ciscoís ASR 1000 Series routers provide a small footprint, single-product solution for large businesses looking for branch office service aggregation at multigigabit Ethernet speeds.
-ASR 1000 Series WAN Edge routers incorporate a revolutionary design that mixes on-board acceleration with programmable flexibility in order to offer a rich set of concurrent services while preserving dependable performance.
+Ciscoís ASR 1000 Aggregation Services line of routers is designed to fill the center of Ciscoís midrange products that focus on aggregating services at the WAN edge.
+Ciscoís ASR 1000 Series Aggregation Services routers provide a small footprint, single-product solution for large businesses requiring branch office aggregation at supergigabit Ethernet speeds.
+ASR 1000 Series routers incorporate a revolutionary architecture that combines on-board acceleration with programmable versatility in order to offer a rich set of concurrent services while preserving dependable performance.